-UPSC Civil Services Prelim Exam on June 27; registration begins at upsconline.nic.in
+UPSC Civil Services Prelim Exam 2021 on June 27; registration begins at upsconline.nic.in

 Interested and eligible candidates can apply for the vacancies online at the UPSC official website upsconline.nic.in till March 24, by 6.00 PM.

-The UPSC CSE Prelim is scheduled to be conducted on June 27.
-The exam will be conducted to fill 712 vacancies at various Central Government departments.
+The UPSC CSE Prelim 2021 is scheduled to be held on June 27.
+The exam will be conducted to fill 712 vacancies at various Central Government departments through all-India Services such as Indian Administrative Service (IAS), Indian Foreign Service (IFS), Indian Police Service (IPS), etc.

 Here’s UPSC Civil Services Prelim Exam norification.